 The next Spanish explorer, Miguel Lopez de Legazpi, who came to the Philippines in 1565, attempted a peaceful colonization of the country, but his proposals were rejected.
-The war that ensued destroyed the city of Cebu where the image was kept, but the statue survived and was found intact in a pine box.
+The war that ensued destroyed the city of Cebu, where the image was kept, but the statue survived and was found intact in a pine box.
 The Filipinos regarded the survival of the statue as miraculous and have since been very devoted to it.
-The Image also survived the WWII bombing of the church, which the Filipinos also regarded as a miracle of the Santo Niño.
-Over the years many more miracles have been attributed to the Señor Santo Niño de Cebu, which include protection of crops from typhoons and animals, control of epidemics, healing miracles, etc. The statue has been in the custody of the Augustinians in the Philippines.
-For more information, see the Wikipedia.
+The image also survived the WWII bombing of the church, which the Filipinos also regarded as a miracle of the Santo Niño.
+Over the years, many more miracles have been attributed to the Señor Santo Niño de Cebu, which include the protection of crops from typhoons and animals, the control of epidemics, healing miracles, etc. The statue has been in the custody of the Augustinians in the Philippines.
+For more information, see Wikipedia.

 The Santo Niño de Atocha

-Another popular image of the Child Jesus is the Santo Niño de Atocha, Spain.
-Unlike the two previously described images, the Santo Niño de Atocha is usually portrayed as sitting rather than standing, wearing a hat and pilgrim’s clothing rather than a crown and royal robe, the left hand holding a traveller’s staff with an attached water jug rather than a globe, and the right hand carrying a basket of bread instead of being raised in blessing.
+In Spain, the Santo Niño de Atocha is another popular image of the Child Jesus.
+Unlike the two previously described images, the Santo Niño de Atocha is usually portrayed as sitting rather than standing, wearing a hat and pilgrim’s clothing rather than a crown and royal robe, the left hand holding a traveler’s staff with an attached water jug rather than a globe, and the right hand carrying a basket of bread instead of being raised in blessing.

 Santo Niño de Atocha